Ramudak/Ramudak/README.md

-🟢 / 💬 – I'm not busy at all and I'm looking for chat! but u better whisper me cuz can be off tab.
+🟢 / 💬 – I'm not busy at all and I'm looking for chat! but u better whisper to me cuz i can be off tab.

 🌙 – AFK cuz I'm doing something else besides playing pony town. w2i